 We make all of our Banff oTENTik reservations using the Parks Canada reservation website.
 We like how you can see a map of the campsites to help choose the perfect location for your oTENTik.
 You can also see an availability calendar to help find available dates when the oTENTiks start getting hard to find.

-To make an oTENTIK reservation in Banff National Park using the Parks Canada’s Online Reservation Service, select:
+To make an oTENTik reservation in Banff National Park using the Parks Canada’s Online Reservation Service, select:

 - Reservation Type: “Parks Canada Accommodations (Equipped Campsites, oTENTiks, Cabins and other roofed accommodations)”, then